 Alimony and Child Support

-Alimony payments from divorce or separation agreements that were finalized before January 1, 2019, are still considered an above-the-line deduction when filing taxes.
+Alimony payments from divorce or separation agreements that were finalized before Jan.
+1 are still considered an above-the-line deduction when filing taxes.
 But even if your divorce happened before that date, you should confirm with your tax expert to see if you can still deduct alimony payments when calculating your adjusted gross income.
-Modifications made after 2018 could prevent you as the paying spouse from deducting alimony.

 Child support payments work the opposite way of alimony payments.
 You cannot deduct any child support payments that you make.
 If you receive child support, you do not have to report it as income on your tax return.